Why we shouldn’t yet be worried about the latest new Covid variant

 IHU: Why we shouldn’t yet be worried about the latest new Covid variant

-‘Not one worth worrying about too much’: Variant identified in France predates Omicron yet has failed to take off globally in the same way
+New strain identified in France predates Omicron yet has failed to take off globally in the same way

 Another day, another variant.
 While the reaction to Omicron was immediate and one laced with genuine fear and concern, the emergence of a new strain in southeastern France has been met with a shrug of the shoulders by many scientists.